 Andrew, thanks a lot for doing this interview with us today!
 It sure has been a crazy year, hasn’t it?
 What have you been doing to fill in any free time caused by all this craziness going on?
 Play any video games?
 Any favorite music?
 Do you collect tapes, vinyl, or CDs?

 I’m currently in search of the next perfect video game to tackle.
 I finished Firewatch and recently finished my 10th viewing of the Twin Peaks series.
 I have a very specific type of narrative that I search for in media and entertainment.
 I like cryptic, mysterious, and story-driven content with a very light splash of supernatural and bizarre.
 I hear Call To Sea is in that realm.
 So, that might be the next one.
 I’m really big into video games, though.
 I don’t like the big AAA games or online competitive games.
 I prefer slower, more emotionally charged, indie experiences.

 Since I started podcasting, I’ve listened to very little music.
 However, with the passing of my favorite artist MF DOOM, I’ve been binging his catalog quite a bit.
 I really like the King Geedorah album.
 His whole body of work has such a great story narrative.

 My wife used to work at a used record store.
-She would often get first pick of tapes, records, videos games, etc. However, since she’s left that job, we kind of got rid of a bunch of physical media and ended our collecting obsession.
-I still like to collect hard to find DVDs and retro video games, though.
+She would often get the first pick of tapes, records, videos games, etc. However, since she’s left that job, we kind of got rid of a bunch of physical media and ended our collecting obsession.
+I still like to collect hard-to-find DVDs and retro video games, though.